TypeScript

 ref.current = form;

-Due to the variability of form, the values returned by form.getFieldsValue ();
+Due to the variability of form, the values returned by form.getFieldsValue();

-are all of type Store
+are all of the Store

 const user = form.getFieldsValue() as API.CurrentUser;